-Domestic Violence is one of the most widespread and dangerous health and safety challenges in our community today.
-In October, the city will Paint Phoenix Purple in observance of National Domestic Violence Awareness Month.
-Phoenix is committed to becoming a national leader in preventing and responding to domestic violence.
+Domestic violence is one of the most widespread and dangerous health and safety challenges in our community today.

-Paint Phoenix Purple is a local awareness campaign brought to you by a collaboration of more than 50 community, private and public organizations including the Arizona Coalition Against Domestic Violence, the O’Connor House and the City of Phoenix.
-The collaboration drafted a plan entitled ”Road Map to Excellence: Making the City of Phoenix a National Leader in Preventing and Ending Domestic Violence“.
-To learn more about the plan please visit the City’s website.
+Paint Phoenix Purple is a local awareness campaign brought to you by a collaboration of more than 50 community, private and public organizations.
+Together we’ve created a “Road Map to Excellence: Making the City of Phoenix a National Leader in Preventing and Ending Domestic Violence.“